 In case the course has multiple lab sections.
 Each student will be assigned to one of these lab sections.
 All labs cover the same material.
-The space in lab sections is limited, and these slots are filled on a first-come bases.
+Each lab section is limited to 24 students, and these are filled on a first-come bases.